Yorkshire Wildlife Park: Baboon Reserve

 Opened in Easter 2013, the Baboon Reserve houses a troop of Guinea baboons which came from Edinburgh Zoo.

 Leopard Heights

-Leopard Heights houses one Amur leopards, named Drake.
+Leopard Heights houses one Amur leopard, named Drake.
 In 2021, Drake's breeding partner, Freya, moved on to Tayto Park in Ireland, having previously parented a litter of cubs in June 2015.
 The enclosure is 6,000 square metres in size, features climbing frames up to ten metres tall, and cost £300,000 to build.

 Experience Ethiopia

-The first part of Yorkshire Wildlife Park's 2020 expansion to open, Hyenas of Harar is home to a breeding clan of Spotted Hyenas.
+The first part of Yorkshire Wildlife Park's 2020 expansion to open, Hyenas of Harar is home to a breeding clan of spotted hyenas.
 The second part to this expansion, Simien Mountains was also opened in 2020.
 This precinct is themed around the foothills of Ethiopia and is home to a large troop of geladas.

 Himalayan Pass

-The third 2020 expansion, Himalayan Pass, has a mountainous theme and includes an exhibit for red pandas and a mixed-species exhibit displaying binturong and a family of smooth-coated otters.
+The third 2020 expansion, Himalayan Pass, has a mountainous theme and includes an exhibit for red pandas and a mixed-species exhibit displaying binturongs and a family of smooth-coated otters.